PabloMP2P/ClassyC/README.md

   ```
 - **CLASSYC_DISABLE_RUNTIME_CHECKS**: Disable runtime checks for inheritance depth.
 Default: not defined.
 - **CLASSYC_ENABLE_COMPILE_TIME_CHECKS**: Enable compile-time checks for inheritance depth.
 Default: not defined.
+- **CLASSYC_DISABLE_ASYNC_METHODS**: Disable asynchronous methods (and therefore not require thread support headers).
+Default: not defined.
 ## Additional notes
 - ClassyC supports automatic destruction of objects when they go out of scope if the compiler supports the `__attribute__((__cleanup__))` attribute (e.g., GCC and Clang).
 - Class definitions must be at the global scope.
 Objects can be declared at any scope, but can't be instantiated outside a function.
 Interfaces are declared in the top-level scope, before any class that uses them.
 - A class inherits all the methods, events, data members, and interfaces of its base class and, recursively, its base classes.
 - Inherited methods with no new implementation don't need to be included in `CLASS_class_name` or with `METHOD`; they are automatically inherited and available.
-- All methods — new, inherited, or overridden — self-register internally in the class constructor: no need to assign pointers or call register.
+- All methods — new, inherited, or overridden — self-register internally in the class constructor: no need to assign funtion pointers or call register functions.
 - A `self` pointer is available in all methods, constructors, destructors, and event handlers.
 - `CONSTRUCTOR` and `DESTRUCTOR` are mandatory: must be explicitly defined even if no actions are needed.
 - The `CONSTRUCTOR` can accept user-defined parameters.
 The `DESTRUCTOR` must be parameterless.
 - The `CONSTRUCTOR` macro must be used after the class definitions and before any methods or the `DESTRUCTOR`.
 - The `DESTRUCTOR` can be declared after the `CONSTRUCTOR` and before or after methods, but must not be declared before the `CONSTRUCTOR`.
 - `INIT_BASE` requires the arguments to match the base `CONSTRUCTOR` parameters.
 It should be called before the rest of the `CONSTRUCTOR` code.
-- The variable is_base is available in both CONSTRUCTOR and DESTRUCTOR to determine if the call is for a base class during inheritance initialization or cleanup.
+- The bool variable is_base is available in both CONSTRUCTOR and DESTRUCTOR to determine if the call is for a base class during inheritance initialization or cleanup.
 - `METHOD`, `CONSTRUCTOR`, `DESTRUCTOR`, and `EVENT_HANDLER` need to be used in the global scope.
+- The `NEW_INPLACE` macro will zero out the memory at `object_address`: this solves the issue generated by some compilers not setting initial value to 0 on nested anonymous structs.
 - No curly braces are needed around the body of the methods, constructors, destructors, or event handlers but can be used for clarity.
 Not using them won't produce unexpected behavior and is recommended for brevity.
 - Since methods are function pointers within the object, you must pass the instance explicitly when calling them.
-- Interfaces declared in base classes are automatically available in derived classes, including them again in the derived class will cause collisions.
+- Interfaces declared in base classes are automatically available in derived classes, including them again in the derived class will cause name collisions.
 - Interfaces can overlap in data members, events, and methods without causing conflicts.
 - Casting an object to any base class will give access to the subset of data members and methods present in that base class.
   The methods in the casted object will still point to the most derived implementation of the method in the inheritance chain.